-Referred to in paragraph 14 of the Independent Auditors' Report of even date to the members of Foseco India Limited on the financial statements as of and for the year ended December 31, 2020
+Referred to in paragraph 13 of the Independent Auditor's Report of even date to the members of Foseco India Limited on the financial statements as of and for the year ended December 31, 2021

 - i. (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The fixed assets of the Company have been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.
 In our opinion, the frequency of verification is reasonable. - (c) The title deeds of immovable properties, as disclosed in Note 3(a) Property, plant and equipment to the financial statements, are held in the name of the Company. - ii.
 The physical verification of inventory excluding stocks with third parties have been conducted at reasonable intervals by the Management during the year.
 In respect of inventory lying with third parties, these have substantially been confirmed by them.
 The discrepancies noticed on physical verification of inventory as compared to book records were not material and have been appropriately dealt with in the books of accounts. - iii.
 The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Therefore, the provisions of Clause 3(iii), (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company. - iv.
-The Company has not granted any loans or made any investments, or provided any guarantees or security to the parties covered under Section 185 and 186.
-Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
+In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of Section 186 of the Companies Act, 2013 in respect of the loans or investments made or guarantees or security provided by it.
+The Company has not granted any loans or provided any guarantees or security to the parties covered under Section 185 of the Act and accordingly, to this extent, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
 The Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
 Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
 We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is regular in depositing the undisputed statutory dues, including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and service tax and other material statutory dues, as applicable, with the appropriate authorities. - Further, for the month of March and April 2020, the Company has paid Goods and Service Tax and filed return in Form GSTR 3B and Form GSTR 1 after the due date but within the timelines allowed by Central Board of Indirect Taxes and Customs under the Notification No. 35/2020 CT dated April 03, 2020 on fulfilment of conditions specified therein. - (b) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of sales tax and value added tax as at December 31, 2020 which have not been deposited on account of a dispute, are as follows:
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of employees' state insurance and income tax, though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including provident fund, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and service tax and other material statutory dues, as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of sales tax and value added tax as at December 31, 2021 which have not been deposited on account of a dispute, are as follows: